BlockchainCommons/torgap/Docs/FAQ.md

 * Sharded Key Storage
 * Secure Chat & Forwarding Services
 * DID Resolution Services for other DID methods
-* Paid Data Services (possibly throug Lightning-based LSATs)
+* Paid Data Services (possibly through Lightning-based LSATs)
 * Confidential Data Stores

-Torgaps can be used anywhere that it's useful to partition off a service.
-Doing so will accumulate the privacy, security, and non-correlation advantages implicit in this architectural approach, as well as supporting impoved seperation-of-interests and partitioning off single-points-of-failure.
+Torgaps can be used anywhere that it's useful to partition off a service, especially when using an Airgap is impractical.
+Doing so will accumulate the privacy, security, and non-correlation advantages implicit in this architectural approach, as well as supporting improved seperation-of-interests and partitioning off single-points-of-failure.

 If you have other ideas for how to use a Torgap, join in the discussion in the [Airgapped Wallet Community](https://github.com/BlockchainCommons/Airgapped-Wallet-Community/discussions/34).

 If you'd like to see these future projects come to life, we need your support.
 We are funded entirely by patronage, donations, and collaborative partnerships with people like you.
-Please consider becoming a [GitHub Sponsor](https://github.com/sponsors/BlockchainCommons) or by making a donation at btcpay.blockchaincommons.com.
+Please consider becoming a [GitHub Sponsor](https://github.com/sponsors/BlockchainCommons) or by making a one time donation at btcpay.blockchaincommons.com.